Freddie Mercury

 Freddie Mercury's last public appearance

-On November 23, 1991, Mercury informed the press about his illness, and on November 24, he passed away.
+On November 23, 1991, Mercury finally went public with his diagnosis, and just one day later, on November 24, he was gone.
 The official cause of death was bronchopneumonia, which was fatal due to AIDS.

-The singer's body was cremated, and only Mary Austin and his family knew the whereabouts of his ashes – as Mercury had wished.
-Later, fans discovered this place – Kensal Green Cemetery in London.
+Mercury's body was cremated, and true to his wishes, only Mary Austin and his family knew where his ashes were laid to rest.
+Fans later discovered the location – Kensal Green Cemetery in London.

 Mercury's body was cremated